liang0711/liang0711.github.io/index.md

 Beyond the data world, dancing serves as my intrests as well, enabling me to connect with the physical world in a dynamic and rejuvenating way.
 My love for hip-hop/k-pop dancing ignites my spirit, while my fascination with engaging projects continues to captivate my curiosity.

-**Feel free to explore my data-related projects and I'm excitedly anticipating our conversation via email lz2871@columbia.edu**
+**Feel free to explore my data-related projects and I'm excitedly anticipating our conversation via chat/email lz2871@columbia.edu**